 "For me, Wool is a very pure version of something dissonant and poignant.
 His all-or-nothing, caustic-cerebral, ambivalent-belligerent gambit is riveting and even a little thrilling.
 It's what makes him one of the more optically alive painters out there."

 -Jerry Saltz on Christopher Wool

 Christopher Wool (b.
 1955) was born in Chicago and now lives and works in New York.
-He is one of the most recognised abstract painters working today.
+He is one of the most recognized abstract painters working today.
 His influential method and practice has dramatically evolved throughout his career.
-Over the years, he has developed a number of signature techniques; interested in the visual representation of language and colour through abstraction, he is best known for his graphic black and white word paintings.
+Over the years, he has developed a number of signature techniques; interested in the visual representation of language and color through abstraction, he is best known for his graphic black and white word paintings.

-He has consistently questioned painting as a medium by deliberately removing himself from historical conventions, and uses the process of painting as a vehicle for critique from within.
+He has consistently questioned painting as a medium by deliberately removing himself from historical conventions and uses the process of painting as a vehicle for critique from within.
 What persists in his experimental work is a willingness to confront the ongoing dislocations and tensions between the configuration and the representational dimensions of the artistic process.
 The result is a refusal, which is as much political as it is aesthetic, of the agreeable synthesis of configuration and representation in classical art theory.